AvaProtocol/xcm-demo/README.md

     The default sudo wallet of Moonbase Local Alith is used to deploy a smart contract.
 Run the below commands to deploy a smart contract to Moonbase Local.

     ```
-    cd src/moonbeam/contracts
+    pushd src/moonbeam/contracts
     npm install
     npx hardhat compile   # Compile smart contract
     npx hardhat run scripts/deploy.js   # Deploy smart contract to Moonbase
     ```

     The commands, if successful, will print out the newly deployed smart contract.
-Take the Incrementer contract’s Ethereum address, and set the value to CONTRACT_ADDRESS in the beginning of src/moonbeam/moonbase-local.js.
+Take the Incrementer contract’s Ethereum address, and environmental variable CONTRACT_ADDRESS value when running src/moonbeam/moonbase-local.js.
 You do not need to change the value CONTRACT_INPUT;

+    Deployment output
     ```
+    Deploying Incrementer...
     Incrementer deployed to:  0x711F8F079b0BB4D16bd8C5D049358d31a1694755
+    ```

+    Then, run
+    ```
+    popd  // Return the current directory to the root folder of this project
+    CONTRACT_ADDRESS=0x711F8F079b0BB4D16bd8C5D049358d31a1694755 npm run moonbase-local
     ```

 #### Moonbase Alpha environment